gabrielweyer/jwt-viewer/README.md

 ## Running locally

-If you would like to inspect some top-secret `JWT` I advise you to run locally (the app is self-contained).
+:female_detective: If you would like to inspect some top-secret `JWT` I advise you to run locally (the app is self-contained).
 You'll need:

 - [Node.js][node-js]
 - [Yarn][yarn]